mr2527/pop_OS-win10-KVM-setup/README.md

 [Aaron's Guide](https://github.com/aaronanderson/LinuxVMWindowsSteamVR)

-Below is a breakdown of my exact PC Setup.
+Below is a breakdown of my exact PC hardware setup.
 Please be aware that **there are differences** between AMD and Intel builds regarding BIOS options and selecting the correct options.

 **I am on an AMD/NVIDIA build but I will try to help Intel users as well, but your mileage may vary.**